-We not only created ME to be a useful tool, but also to be a beautiful collector's piece.
+We not only created ME to be a fun and useful tool, but also to be a beautiful collector's piece.
 The heavy duty cardboard box is lined with a protective foam insert and next to the actual core system in either grey or white you'll find a printed full color foldout manual (pocket guide) along with a quick reference card for the controller layout inside the box.
 Included are two pieces of software to demonstrate the system (CD Denjin for the PC Engine and Keio Yugekitai for the Mega-CD).
-Future batches of the system might not include any software, but we decided to include these two games with the initial run to offset the majority of the international shipping costs and make the pricing more transparent to users all around the globe.
-There is no controller, power supply or HDMI cable included.
+We decided to include these two games with the system to offset the majority of the international shipping costs and make the pricing more transparent to users all around the globe.
+There is no controller and no power supply or HDMI cable included.
 Please check the Getting Started section below for details on recommended accessories.

 Availability and Ordering

-New orders are usually shipped within ONE week of your payment.
+New orders are currently shipped within ONE week of your payment.

 A word on the DIY-kits:

-The 100 DIY-kits from the first batch contain everything the fully built units contain.
+The DIY-kits from the first batch contain everything the fully built units contain.
 Build time for a unit is around 20 minutes.
 A printed (and illustrated) build guide is included of course.
 If you ever built a small Lego technics set, this will be easy for you and there's no soldering required.
 Offering a part of the first batch as DIY-kits allows us to focus on shipping instead.
-DIY-kits are priced the same, but include an additional game of your choice (see order form for details).
-Should any of the DIY-kits remain unsold, then we'll convert them to fully built units during August and make them available then.
+DIY-kits are priced at 189 instead of 229 EUR.
+Unsold DIY-kits might be converted to fully build machines at a later point.

 Future plans for another batch?